 What I enjoy about the work I do is helping people to express themselves through music!
 My students get to share what they have learned with my other students and with their family and friends during our annual student recitals.
 See my site at www.robinlynnefrye.com for more information on my teaching philosophy.

-Talk with student about his or her background, goals, type of music he or she likes.
+Talk with student about his or her background, why he or she wants to take lessons,the type of music he or she likes.
 Explain my background and my approach.
 If the student has had prior musical training, assess his or her level.
 Establish goals and discuss how we will work toward them.

 Degrees in voice and piano performance and music education.
 Ongoing professional development study to stay current in my field.
+Many years of teaching experience and professional performing experience.
 See my site at www.robinlynnefrye.com for more details.

 I accept voice students from age 15 and up, earlier by audition.
 I accept piano students of all ages.
 For students younger than 10, lessons are usually one-half hour per week.
 For students 10 and older, lessons are one hour per week.
 Students are charged a standard hourly rate.
 Please contact me for more details.